2braincells2go/summernote-image-upload/README.md

 The PHP upload script is very basic with no security and is not recommended for general public use.
 You should either add security or find a better PHP upload script, there are many free ones...

-I had some issues with default icons not showing up in toolbar, no clue why...
-If you have issue and can figure it out, please share.
+I had some issues with default icons not showing up in toolbar, no clue why (could be because of naming summernote-imgupload.js)...
+If you have icon issue and can figure it out, please share.
 Since I normally use custom icons, no time to solve that mystery.
 You can add custom icons to Summernote at:

 https://github.com/StudioJunkyard/LibreICONS